-- a.
-Establishment of a database which will identify the geographical areas where children are living at high risk - b.
+- b.
 Development of protocols by Government of Sindh for the inclusion of children as well as disabilities - c.
 Encouragement and support of inter-ministerial collaboration on program targeted at children at risk - d.
-Continuous education of the general public by the Government of Sindh, through Ministry of Education as to the benefit of early childhood education for all children, and to discourage stigma and discrimination against children at risk
+Continuous education of the general public by the Government of Sindh, through Ministry of Education as to the benefit of early childhood education for all children, and to discourage stigma and discrimination against children at risk - e.

-- e.
 A mapping exercise to be conducted to collect data on the number of children in Sindh who are not accessing early childhood education - 6.
 Strengthening and creating healthy, safe, and secure learning environments for all children with specific actions including; - a.
-High quality infrastructure including play grounds of an ECE school will be designed to provide the most stimulating environment to all children - b.
+Best infrastructure including play grounds of the ECE school will be designed to provide best environment to all children - b.
 Education of parents and community, as to the benefits of these ECE Schools as important to the development of the child - c.
 Education of the public as it relates to their civic duty in the preservation of the play grounds of the ECE Schools - d.
 Education of the children in the safe usage of the equipment which will be placed within the ECE Schools - 7.
 Fostering sustainable linkages between the ministries and other organization in the management of this sector